sfu-db/APIConnectors/README.md

 # Setting up the data connector config file

-This README will go over how to build your configuration file with Yelp's API, specifically an API for phone number searches.
+This README is intended for contributors and developers who want to build your configuration file.
+In this file, it will go over how to make a configuration file with Yelp's API, specifically an API for phone number searches.

 Read through the Yelp API documentation and review what the available endpoints are, please visit this [link](https://www.yelp.com/developers/documentation/v3/get_started).